-Regardless of if you are moving for the excellent properties, great transport links or fantastic schooling options, living in Gosport is a perfect choice!
+Regardless of if you are moving for excellent properties, great transport links or fantastic schooling options, Gosport is a perfect choice!

 If you have made up your mind and are ready to move, we are here to help you get your new journey in Gosport underway.